udexon/5CSM/SMOCL/README.md

 ### Introduction

-SMOCL is derived from the Multitiered Stack Machine (nSM) as described in:
+SMOCL (Stack Machine OpenCL) is derived from the Multitiered Stack Machine (nSM) as described in:

 https://www.linkedin.com/pulse/multitiered-stack-machine-nsm-using-5gl-fifth-graph-ng-ph-d-/